ahmedattia143/Sudoku_Solver_AI/README.md

-# Sudoku Solver using artifidial intelligence
+# Sudoku Solver using artificial intelligence
 ## Inspiration
-Being a fan of the famous sudoku game, I had the idea to create a program that solves a sudoku puzzle taking as input the puzzle image
+Being a fan of the famous sudoku game, I had the idea to create a program that solves a sudoku puzzle taking as input the puzzle image.

 ## Dependencies